Recommended Itinerary

 We will slowly walk by ancient palaces dating from Renaissance and seventeenth-century periods.
 We will also walk by the many local shops and typical restaurants of the area.
 Then finally we will reach the third and last square, Piazza Garibaldi.

-Cortona also offers other hidden places to visit that will leave you breathless.
-One such place rich in spirituality and with a beautiful landscapes is the Eremo delle Celle.
-Located at the foot of Mount Sant’Egidio, it is a place where nature and silence reign supreme.
-This monastery was founded in 1211 by St. Francis, together with his first followers from Cortona, the blessed Guido Vagnotelli and Frate Elia.
+Cortona also offers other places to visit, truly rich in spirituality and breathtaking scenic views, such as the Eremo delle Celle, located at the foot of Monte Sant’Egidio, a place where nature and silence reign supreme.
+The hermitage was founded in 1211 by Saint Francis with his first Cortonese brothers, the blessed Guido Vagnotelli and Friar Elia.

 Credits